Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry

-Due to space constraints, we only sketch the proof by explaining the overall strategy and stating the core lemmas.
-A full proof can be found in Appendix~\ref{sec:missing-proofs-from-concentration}.
-The proof of Theorem~\ref{thm:main-theorem-first-phase} basically works as follows.
-For each degree, we want to compute the number of vertices of this degree and multiply it with the degree.
+In both cases, we have to bound the sum of vertex degrees in certain areas of the disk, which can be done as follows.
+For each degree, we want to compute the number of vertices of this degree in the considered area and multiply it with the degree.
 As all vertices with a certain degree have roughly the same radius, we can separate the disk into small bands, one for each degree.
 Then summing over all degrees comes down to summing over all bands and multiplying the number of vertices in this band with the corresponding degree.
-If we can prove that each of these values is highly concentrated (i.e., probability $1-O(n^{-2})$), we obtain that the sum is concentrated as well (using the union bound).
+If we can prove that each of these values is highly concentrated (i.e., holds with probability $1-\mathcal{O}(n^{-2})$), we obtain that the sum is concentrated as well (using the union bound).
 Unfortunately, this fails in two situations.
-For large radii the degree is too small to be concentrated around its expected value.
-Moreover, for small radii, the number of vertices within the corresponding band (i.e., the number of high degree vertices) is too small to be concentrated.
+For small radii, the number of vertices within the corresponding band (i.e., the number of high degree vertices) is too small to be concentrated.
+Moreover, for large radii the degree is too small to be concentrated around its expected value.